What is Loanstock?

 What will my money be used for?

-The first priority is for us to secure the property, and to convert it into a six-bed property.
-Money which exceeds this cost will be used to make any necessary renovations when we move in.
+The first priority is for us to secure the property, and to convert it into a six-bed property: to do this, we currently need a minimum of £43,050.
+Money in excess of this will be used to make any necessary renovations when we move in.
 You can find out more about our plans for the house beyond it being a home, by reading our Secondary Rules.
 If you’d like to have a look at them, feel free to send us an e-mail.

 Do I get interest?